 Editor's note: How MBSR is made available with information related to its roaming operation in a VPLMN is FFS.

-- Depends on RAN WG confirmation, MBSR can use IAB-node integration procedure or inter-IAB-donor gNB mobility procedure to integrate into VPLMN to provide service.
+- Depends on RAN WG confirmation, MBSR (IAB-DU) can use IAB-node integration procedure or inter-IAB-donor gNB mobility procedure to integrate into VPLMN to provide service.

 - It is assumed that some roaming agreement for MBSR operation in VPLMN is in place in HPLMN, and the 5GC can make use of it for authorization of MBSR in VPLMN based on subscription information.